Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: Discussion

 Second, our evaluation context is limited.
 The study was conducted with students from a single course in a single-session setting with a novel interaction format, which may limit generalizability and introduce novelty effects \cite{poppenk2010revisiting}.
 Future work should examine this approach across more diverse populations and under repeated use to assess longer-term engagement and outcomes.

 Third, while GUIDE incorporates a range of interaction primitives, other modalities (e.g., haptics \cite{pacheco2024haptic}, embodied agents \cite{provoost2017embodied}) may further expand how support can be provided.
 In addition, GUIDE relies on a particular AI generation pipeline and language model, and system behavior may depend on model capabilities.
 Future work should explore broader design spaces and examine robustness across models.
+Relatedly, while participants' accounts and our CBT mapping (Appendix \ref{app:cbt-mapping}) seem to be consistent with enactment of the intended mechanisms, we did not conduct a formal clinical fidelity evaluation of the generated interventions; formal fidelity rating remains an important direction for future work.

-\begin{acks} This work was supported by the King Center on Global Development at Stanford University.
-We thank members of the Brunskill Lab and the SALT Lab for their thoughtful feedback, discussions, and support throughout the project, with special thanks to Ryan Louie.
+\begin{acks} This work was supported by funding from the Stanford King Center on Global Development.
+We thank members of the AI4HI Lab and the SALT Lab for their thoughtful feedback, discussions, and support throughout the project, with special thanks to Ryan Louie.
 We are also grateful to members of the CREATE Center at Stanford who tested early versions of the system and shared valuable feedback.
 Finally, we thank Blanca Tezanos and Irina Lechtchinskaia for their assistance with financial and administrative support. \end{acks}